dbgjerez/workshop-golang-grpc/README.md

     --go-grpc_opt=paths=source_relative
 ```

-> NOTE: It's very important to install the prefered languagge plugin, in the step before I installed ```protoc-gen-go``` but you can install another.
+> NOTE: It's very important to install the preferred language plugin, in the step before I installed ```protoc-gen-go```, but you can install another.

-After the plugin execution we can inspect our code inside the ```src/domain``` folder.
+After the plugin execution, we can inspect our code inside the ```src/domain``` folder.

 # Create a project